The Ultimate Guide to Hiring Virtual Assistants in 2026

 • General data entry

-For example, if you are traveling, your virtual assistant can book appointments for you with key contacts in the destination area.
-They can also track your preferences (or those of your contacts) for meeting locations and times.
+For instance, when you're traveling, your virtual assistant can set up meetings with key contacts in the area.
+They can also stay on top of your preferences (or those of your contacts) for meeting spots and times.

-Professionals that use virtual assistants for these tasks include:
+Professionals who use virtual assistants for these tasks include:

 Sales and Marketing Support

-Multiple studies show salespeople spend just 11%-36% of their time selling while most of their time is spent on non-sales tasks.
+Multiple studies show that salespeople spend just 11%-36% of their time selling, while the rest is spent on non-sales tasks.
 (Insidesales.com: 36% Proudfoot Consulting Group: 11% Pace Productivity: 22% Salesforce: 30%)

 This indicates that, regardless of the company, your sales teams likely spend less than half of their time selling.
 This is far from ideal.